nikhilreddy25/Project1/README.md

 # Project1
-This is my first git project
+This is my first git respository.
+Author-Nikhil